the-t-in-rtf/ul-image-api/docs/api-rest-docs.md

     + `uid` (required) ...
 The unique ID of the Unified Listing entry associated with this image.
     + `source` (required) ...
 The data source (see "Source Permissions" above) to associate this image with.
     + `image_id` (required) ..
 The ID of this image, as returned by `GET /api/images/file/gallery` (see below) or `POST /api/images/metadata/:uid/:source` (see below).
+    + `uri` ..
+The URI where this image was originally located.

 Add a single image file that is associated with the Unified Listing with the unique identifier `uid`, and with a given data source (see above).
 You must be logged in and have permission to write to `:source` (see "Source Permissions"